gmr/tinman/README.md

 only connectivity that is supported (via the Pika library).
 It is intended to add support for all major service types that have asynchronous support for the Tornado IO loop.

+### PostgreSQL
+ To setup an automatic connection to PostgreSQL simply include a Postgres section in your configuration file:

+     Postgres:
+         host: localhost
+         port: 5432
+         dbname: postgres
+         user: postgres

+ *NOTE* Currently this support is not asynchronous

+ When the application is constructed, it will connect to PostgreSQL and assign the connection to a standard object called tinman which is an attribute of the application.
+The connection will automatically be setup to use the autocommit isolation level.

+ We construct a copy of a tinman specific object using the tinman.clients.pgsql.PgSQL class.

+ This object is accessed from a request handler as: self.application.tinman.pgsql

+ To get a cursor, simply use the cursor attribute of the PgSQL object.
+This will return a psycopg2.extras.DictCursor object.

+#### Example

+    class MyRequestHandler(web.RequestHandler):
+        def get(self, *args, **kwargs):
+            cursor = self.application.tinman.pgsql.cursor
+            cursor.execute('SELECT * FROM my_table;')
+            data = cursor.fetchall()
+            self.render('my-template.html', data=data)

 ### RabbitMQ
 To setup an automatic connection to RabbitMQ simply include a RabbitMQ section